Kagen Sound: Career

 Sound's work has attracted celebrity attention, with film director Darren Aronofsky commissioning him in 2007 to create a custom work known as the Pipe Organ Desk.
 (Note: Though no known source explicitly states that Darren Aronofsky owns the Pipe Organ Desk, the New Yorker article ‘Heavy Weather’ makes reference to his owning a desk which shares a number of specific defining characteristics with it, including the fact that it is custom-built; is made of woods such as Bastogne walnut and pink ivory, both of which are extremely rare; its drawers have the ability to play an octave of musical notes when slid in and out; the presence of over 20 other puzzles; and the fact that to open the final safe the correct tune must be played by the drawers.
 The buyer was also described as “a famous filmmaker, a man known for making dark, psychological thrillers” who lives in New York City.
 It can therefore be concluded that Aronofsky’s desk is indeed the Pipe Organ Desk.)
 The desk took a total of four years to design and build, reaching completion in 2011, and is made from exotic woods such as South African pink ivory, Lignum vitae, and Bastogne walnut—one of the world's most valuable woods.
 The total cost of materials equated to approximately $10,000 (USD), and was sold for the price of a “nice car”.
 He experienced a significant increase in demand in 2012, when Fine Woodworking magazine published an article about the desk.

 Another notable design of Sound's is the Lotus Table, the top of which is composed of ten concentric rings of inlaid wood which must be rotated to create geometric patterns.
 If the correct patterns are formed, drawers will open in sequence, resulting in the table resembling a lotus flower.
 The first prototype of this table was completed in 2010, after development since at least 2008.
 This design was also transferred across to a series of boxes beginning with a prototype in 2011 and later consisting of the Caterpillar, Lotus, and Butterfly boxes.

 His most popular and repeated design is the Maze Burr and its variations.
 It was originally made in 2006, when it was declared “Puzzle of the Year” by the IPP judging committee.
 Five batches of this design and its variations have been produced in total, with the latest in 2011 (as of June 2017).

 His woodshop is currently located at Ironton Studios and Galleries in Denver, Colorado.

 Personal life

 Sound married his wife Megan in 2013, at which time they both changed their last names to Sound, citing the common phrases “sound of character” and “structurally sound” as reasons for this.
+They were divorced in 2023.